 Guests will be charged your cleaning fee on top of the total cost to book your space, regardless of the duration of the booking.

 Can I charge a cleaning fee on a case-by-case basis?

-Yes, hosts can add, adjust, or waive a cleaning fee for individual bookings using Custom Offer; however, hosts should set a standard cleaning fee for each listing (separately or included in your base rate) and detail any variations to the fee directly in your listing.
+Yes, hosts can add, adjust, or waive a cleaning fee for individual bookings using the invite-to-book feature; however, hosts should set a standard cleaning fee for each listing (separately or included in your base rate) and detail any variations to the fee directly in your listing.
 Hosts should not charge a cleaning fee as an add-on.

 Is the Cleaning Fee refundable to guests if there is a cancellation?